 Professional negligence is a very complex area of law and it is essential to follow a specific set of rules (including the “Professional Negligence Pre-Action Protocol”) in order to bring a successful claim.
 In addition, there are strict limitation periods within which your claim in the courts must be started (for more detail see below).
 It is therefore advisable to obtain early legal advice to avoid the pitfalls of bringing a claim.

 Our specialist team of professional negligence lawyers have experience to advise you on the merits of your potential claim and help you to recover your losses.
 We will guide you through the process of bringing a claim against your professional advisor.
-If you believe that you have suffered a loss due to your professional advisor’s negligence then contact us today and our team will be pleased to discuss your options with you.
+If you believe that you have suffered a loss due to your professional advisor’s negligence then contact us today and our team will be able to discuss your options with you.

 The thought of having to stand up in a court room in order to recover your losses can be a very daunting prospect.
 But litigation is often the last resort and many claims settle long before reaching trial.
-There are many different “Alternative Dispute Resolution” (ADR) options available that can be used to attempt to settle a claim, including mediation, arbitration, and negotiation.
+There are many different “Alternative Dispute Resolution” (ADR) options available that can be used to attempt to settle a claim, including mediation, arbitration and negotiation.
 These may be more cost effective than proceeding to trial.
 Our lawyers have vast experience of successfully settling cases via ADR and will advise you whether this option may be appropriate for your case.

 There are time limits that apply to bringing a claim in professional negligence.